- Awesome Tales: various issues

 - On Any Dark and Spooky Night

-- Once a Pulp Man: The Secret History of Judson P. Philips as Hugh Pentecost
+- Once a Pulp Man: The Secret Life of Judson P. Philips as Hugh Pentecost

 - Pulp Adventures: various issues